leangjia/blender_docs/manual/compositing/types/converter/set_alpha.rst

 .. note::

-   This is not, and is not intended to be, a general-purpose solution to the problem of compositing an image that does not contain Alpha information.
+   This is not, and is not intended to be, a general-purpose solution to the problem of compositing an image that does not contain alpha information.
-   You might wish to use "Chroma Keying" or "Difference Keying" (as discussed elsewhere) if you can.
+   You might wish to use "chroma keying" or "difference keying" (as discussed elsewhere) if you can.
    This node is most often used (with a suitable input being provided by means of the socket) in those troublesome cases when you *cannot*, for some reason, use those techniques directly.